-When you discover that a customer has left an online review slamming everything from your products to the color of your trucks, your first instinct is probably to come back at the reviewer with guns blazing.
-That will make you feel good, but it will also make your company look bad.
+When you discover that a customer has left an online review slamming everything from your products, to the colour of your trucks, your first instinct is probably to come back with guns blazing.

 How the owner, marketing manager, and other employees at a field service company handle bad customer reviews can either make the company look even worse—or demonstrate the company's stellar customer service.